Neurodivergence Coaching & Mentoring

 Creating Healthy Boundaries

-Learn to say yes to yourself so you prioritise your well-being and learn to notice other people’s boundaries.
+Learn to say yes to yourself so you prioritise your wellbeing and learn to notice other people’s boundaries.

 -